MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-csv.md

 Typically, all records have an identical number of fields, and missing values are represented as nulls or empty strings.

-### Tips
+> [!TIP]

-You can easily export data from Excel, Access, or a relational database into CSV files, to use in Azure Machine Learning.
+> You can easily export data from Excel, Access, or a relational database into CSV files, to use in Azure Machine Learning.
 Although file names typically have the .CSV extension, Azure Machine Learning does not require that this filename extension be present if you want to import the data as CSV.
 You can import XLSX, TXT, and other files as CSV.

-However, the fields in the file must be formatted as described in the preceding section, and the file must use the UTF-8 encoding.
+> However, the fields in the file must be formatted as described in the preceding section, and the file must use the UTF-8 encoding.

 ### Common questions and issues